servicecatalog/service-tools/README.md

 ## Documentation

-Architecture and implementation guides can be found [here](./oscm-common-build/README.md).
+Architecture and implementation guides as well as a description of the configuration can be found [here](./oscm-common-build).

 ## Getting started

 If you want to develop a new microservice based on these tools, just clone or download this repository.
-You will require Java 8 and maven for the installation, also docker if you to run it in a container.
+You will require Java 8 and maven for the installation, also docker if you want to run the service it in a container.

 1. Install maven archetype